 So, what to do?

 All is not lost.
 There is still hope.
-Even if your young child has had several cavities or has severe dental issues, you can make a big difference by implementing just a few simple dietary and lifestyle changes.
+Even if your young child has had several cavities or has severe dental issues, you can make a big difference by implementing just a few simple dietary and lifestyle changes to improve their dental health.
 By supporting your child with healthy nutrition, you can help prevent and even reverse tooth decay and ensure that she/he is getting the essential nutrients necessary for healthy teeth and bone structure.

 How to Reverse Your Kid’s Tooth Decay Naturally